yogendra/katharsis-docs/source/user-docs.rst

 One of the main features of JSON API and Katharsis is support of managing relations between resources.
 To achieve that, two steps are required:

-* Add a field annotated with JsonApiToOne or JsonApiToMany (depending on multiplicity of the relation) which will represent a unidirectional relation.
+* Add a field annotated with JsonApiRelation, JsonApiToOne (deprecated) or JsonApiToMany (deprecated)(depending on multiplicity of the relation) which will represent a unidirectional relation.
 * Add a repository which defines operations that can be made on models.